Quest for Meaning is a group blog of Unitarian Universalists. Our contributors are listed here.

 Rev. Jason Lydon is a Unitarian Universalist community minister in Boston, Massachusetts.
 He founded Black and Pink after a short 6-month prison sentence and has been working in the movement to abolish the prison industrial complex for over a decade.
 When not organizing with others to overthrow imperialism, white supremacy, capitalism, and heteropatriarchy you can find Jason watching far too many movies or riding bikes.

-The Rev. Dr. David Breeden is a parish minister in Bloomington, Minnesota.
+The Rev. Dr. David Breeden is Senior Minister at First Unitarian Society in Minneapolis, Minnesota.
 He became a minister after a career as a university professor, teaching creative writing and literature.
-He believes that human creativity is one path to ultimate meaning.
-His many books include Raging for the Exit, a conversation in poetry with philosopher and theologian Dr. Steven Schroeder; News from the Kingdom of God, a meditation manual based on The Gospel of Thomas; and They’ve Played for Timelessness (with Chips of When), his most recent collection of poetry.
+His books include Raging for the Exit, a conversation in poetry with philosopher and theologian Dr. Steven Schroeder; News from the Kingdom of God, a meditation manual based on The Gospel of Thomas; and They’ve Played for Timelessness (with Chips of When), his most recent collection of poetry.

 Rev. Heather Rion Starr is a part-time Unitarian Universalist minister and a full-time mama.
 A native Oregonian, she now lives in Washington, D.C., with her partner and toddler.
 Rev. Heather is a life-long UU and a religious humanist.
 She currently coordinates the Coming of Age program at Washington Ethical Society and spends as much time as possible at the National Zoo.